-For each of the depth criteria, the area of habitat in a particular depth class was compared to historic water surface elevations when the greatest abundance and diversity of wildlife existed at the Sea.
-The area in each depth category was calculated for a historic Sea elevation of about -230 ft msl, which existed in 1999 and earlier.
+For each of the depth criteria, the area of habitat in a particular depth class was compared to historic water surface elevations when a greater abundance and diversity of wildlife existed at the Sea.
+The area in each depth category was calculated with respect to an historic Sea elevation of elevation -230' NAVD88, which was selected as a reference elevation and is considered a reasonable target for planning and design purposes.
 It is recognized that this comparison is only a means to compare the habitat areas provided by different concepts, and that at the next stage of analysis, habitat modeling will be needed to better estimate how increases in habitat area would result in improved ecological outcomes.